Protected Characteristics

 20th November 2023

 At Solefield, we promote equality and celebrate diversity in all its forms.
 As the mother of a mixed-race teenage daughter, this is a topic that lies particularly close to my heart.
-As our celebration of a wonderful Diwali week draws to a close, I reflect on how lucky we are to have such an amazing and rich cultural mix at Solefield School, with 20% of our pupils speaking a second, or third, language in the family home.
+I reflect on how lucky we are to have such an amazing and rich cultural mix at Solefield School, with 20% of our pupils speaking a second, or third, language in the family home.
 I am extremely grateful to all those parents who come to school to share the beauty of different cultures with the children and open their eyes to the beauty of the wider world.
-In true Solefield style, our Diwali assembly and quiz this week were delivered with confidence and intelligence by three of our younger pupils and enjoyed by everyone.
+In true Solefield style, our Diwali assembly and quiz were delivered with confidence and intelligence by three of our younger pupils and enjoyed by everyone.

 We explore the impact of systemic prejudice and stereotyping.
 While this is a serious theme, please rest assured that we introduce students to it in an age-appropriate way.
 We want to equip our pupils with the knowledge they need to both be aware of and combat prejudice and uphold Fundamental British Values.
 All of this underlines that we want our pupils to be aware of inequality, to understand its causes and effects and to be committed to doing something about it.